 While it’s okay to display these reviews on your site as social proof, they should not be marked up with schema.

 As we reported in September 2019, Google announced a change to the way review schema can be used by local businesses, calling the perception of “reviews of a business on the business’ own site” as ‘self-serving’, and stating they intended to reduce “misleading implementations of schema markup”.

 Essentially, third-party reviews have already been indexed for SERPs on the source site.
 If you republish these reviews in structured data format, search engines won’t use it so there is no benefit to schema markup.

 What information do you pass in the source code?

-When 1st party reviews are included in the widget, we’ll pass various properties in the source code.
-‘Type’ will be passed as “LocalBusiness” and “AggregateRating” translates NPS scores from Get Reviews feedback into star rating.
+When first-party reviews are included in the widget, we’ll pass various properties in the source code.
+‘Type’ will be passed as “LocalBusiness”, while “AggregateRating” translates NPS scores from Get Reviews feedback into star rating.